Karen J. Ball Papers, 1980s-2020s (CA6706)

 Organizational records of the Auxiliary including annual reports, bylaws, board minutes, financial records, medical reports, surveys, newspaper clippings, commemorative booklets, newsletters, flyers, event programs, brochures, photographs, slides, photo albums, calendars, and VHS tapes.

-Manuscripts, publications, and personal papers of an author and first Poet Laureate of Missouri (2008-2010).
+Manuscripts, publications, and subject files of Walter L. Bargen, an author and the first Poet Laureate of Missouri (2008-2010).

 Paul O. Barker Photographs, 1995 (P0599)